 Since all Scoring Issues score meet SG60 level and the weighted average score for all PIs under P1 is above 80, the assessment team found that the fishery complies with the MSC requirements (FCR v2.0) for Principle 1.
-Thus, the team recommendation is for the MSC-fishery certificate to remain active.
+Thus, the determination of both the team and Bureau Veritas is for the MSC-fishery certificate to remain active.
 No conditions were set (all SI meet SG80 level).
 No recommendations were set either.
+This is the final certification result